IABTechLab/uid2docs/README.md

 There are four key workflows that make up the UID2 ecosystem:
 ![The UID2 Ecosystem](/images/macro_view.png)

-[//]: # (In the above diagram, I recommend putting an either-or fork for UID Core at steps 3 and 4 to either send Deletion Requests/Opt outs or Salt)

-[//]: # (Buckets and Encryption Keys, this could be a diamond in the flowchart with a Yes going one route and No going the other route.
-It’s further)

-[//]: # (complicated that the Deletion Requests go from UID Core to ID Operators and also in parallel to the DSPs.
-A decision fork with three outputs)

-[//]: # (or two for Yes and one for No.--Udhaya)

 The following sections drill down on each workflow separately to further illuminate their place in the entire UID2 process.
 - Buy-Side Workflow